lazywithclass/project-lamp/website/book/chapter1.markdown

 isEmpty Empty       = true
 isEmpty (Push i is) = false%}

 **Aside**: PureScript treats `Boolean`s a bit differently than Haskell.
-The values `true` and `false` *should* start with a capital letters (just as they do in Haskell) since they are both type-constructors of the `Boolean` type.
+The values `true` and `false` *should* start with a capital letters (just as they do in Haskell) since they are both term-constructors of the `Boolean` type.
 In the case of PureScript, however, these two entitites appear lower-cased solely because this is how they appear in JavaScript.

 **Random Question**: What happens when we pattern match over a constructor that doesn't belong to the type that we are defining our function over?
 Say, for example, we add the following case to `isEmpty`:
 ```haskell